thekartikay/PropertyScraper/README.md

 # PropertyScraper
-code to scrape property websites in India
+Code to scrape property websites in India